Andy97w/AW-HFQ/README.md

 ### Web (`HighfieldTechTest.Web`)
 A React frontend with Vite that:
 - Consumes the API data
-- Displays users in organized tables
+- Displays users in organised tables
 - Supports dark/light mode themes